College of Education and Human Development

 - Option 1 (Master of Science in Educational Leadership 36 hours)

 - Option 2 (Master of Science in Educational Leadership 30 hours)

 Applicant must have/completed the following:

-- Official transcripts of all undergraduate work attempted sent to the Graduate College
+- Official transcripts of all undergraduate and graduate work attempted sent to the Graduate College.

-- An admission interview with the Program Director of the Educational Leadership Program
+- An admission interview with the program director of the educational leadership program may be required.